MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 2. Create new Contact

 	0. The app should open to the **My Active Contacts** view.
-If it does not, select Visits on the left.
+If it does not, select Contacts on the left.

 	1. Click **New** from the top menu.